 The MSR Windburner Stove is a top performing integrated canister stove system.
-The unmatched quality, durability, and speedy boil times
+The unmatched quality, durability, and speedy boil times make it one of the most sought-after stoves on the market.

 Having been a Jetboil fan since 2005 I didn’t think I would ever use anything else.
 My Jetboil followed me around the world.
 From 18,000 feet on Thorong La pass to cranking out cups of hot coffee at the office, it never let me down.
 Well, almost that is.